achmelev/lilac/trunk/docs/reference/markdowns/main.markdown

 	lookupswitch 1->ir36,3->ir41,100->ir46,default->ir53;
 	append else, {int};

-From the fact that block statements themselves contain another statements follows, that the whole syntactic structure of a Java assembler program can be in effect mathematically seen as a [forest](http://en.wikipedia.org/wiki/Tree_%28graph_theory%29) of statements as a with **block statements** being parent nodes of their **child statements**.
+From the fact that block statements themselves contain another statements immediately follows that the whole syntactic structure of a Java assembler program can be in effect mathematically seen as a [forest](http://en.wikipedia.org/wiki/Tree_%28graph_theory%29) of statements with **block statements** being parent nodes of their **member statements**.
-Indeed because on the semantic level there is an additional requirement, that a Java assembler source file contains exactly one [class statement](#class-statement), this [forest](http://en.wikipedia.org/wiki/Tree_%28graph_theory%29) is in fact just one tree with the [class statement](#class-statement) at the root.
+Because on the semantic level there is an additional requirement, that a Java assembler source file contains exactly one [class statement](#class-statement), this [forest](http://en.wikipedia.org/wiki/Tree_%28graph_theory%29) is in fact just a tree with the [class statement](#class-statement) at the root.

 ##Language Statements